Text to be removed highlighted in red.

 32:5-i Override Procedures for Local Tax and Spending Caps.

-I. Before any vote to override a tax or spending cap by a municipality, city, or town may be held, the governing body shall:
+III.
+Before any vote to override a tax or spending cap by a municipality subject to this section may be held, the governing body shall:

 (a) Hold a public hearing on the proposed override and provide notice of such hearing in accordance with RSA 32:5, I, and other applicable law, except that such notice shall be provided at least 30 days in advance of the hearing;

-(b) Provide at such hearing a public comment period at least 60 minutes in duration, during which any citizen may address the proposed override; and
+(b) Provide at such hearing a public comment period of at least 60 minutes in duration, during which any resident may address the proposed override; and

-(c) Record the final vote of the legislative body on the proposed override as a roll call vote, with each member's name and vote entered into an official record.
+(c) Record the final vote of the governing body on the proposed override as a roll call vote, with each member's name and vote entered into the official record.

-II.
-The results of the roll call vote, including the name of each member of the legislative body and how such member voted, shall be published on, or included with, the next property tax bill issued by the municipality, city, or town.
+IV.
+The results of the roll call vote, including the name of each member of the governing body and how such member voted, shall be published on, or included with, the next property tax bill issued by the municipality.
 Such disclosure shall be presented in a clear and prominent manner.

 3 Effective Date.
 This act shall take effect 60 days after its passage.